sunpy/sunraster/joss_paper/paper.md

-These classes provide support for analysis tasks, such as extracting regions of interest and applying/removing exposure time corrections, as well as a quick-look visualization suite. sunraster depends heavily on the ndcube package [@ndcube-apj, @ndcube-joss] and its SpectrogramCube class complies with the NDCube 2 API [sep12; @ndcube-apj].
+These classes provide support for analysis tasks, such as extracting regions of interest and applying/removing exposure time corrections, as well as a quick-look visualization suite. sunraster depends heavily on the ndcube package [@ndcube-apj; @ndcube-joss] and its SpectrogramCube class complies with the NDCube 2 API [sep12; @ndcube-apj].

 # Statement of Need

-Observing the location, morphology, dynamics and energetics of physical phenomena are often key to understanding the underlying physics that drives them.
+Observing the location, morphology, dynamics and energetics of physical phenomena is often key to understanding the underlying physics that drives them.
 However, making simultaneous spatial, temporal and spectral measurements with a single instrument is often challenging.
-One solution is to disperse the incoming light through a narrow slit onto a pixelated detector creating a spectrogram, i.e. an image with a spectral dimension and a spatial dimension corresponding to the long axis of the slit.
+One option is to disperse the incoming light through a narrow slit onto a pixelated detector creating a spectrogram, i.e. an image with a spectral dimension and a spatial dimension corresponding to the long axis of the slit.
 The second spatial dimension is reconstructed by scanning the slit across a region of